go-jet/jet/README.md

 Complete code example can be found at [./examples/quick-start/quick-start.go](./examples/quick-start/quick-start.go)

-This example represent probably the most common use case, but Jet offers much more.
-Detail info can be found at project wiki page.
+This example represent probably the most common use case.
+Detail info about additional features and use cases can be found at project [wiki](https://github.com/go-jet/jet/wiki) page.

 ## Benefits